mroughan/SurrealNumbers.jl/README.md

 remember that floating point numbers are dyadics.
 They are a (binary) integer (the *significand*) multiplied by 2 to the power of a (binary) exponent (just called the *exponent*).
-Thus all (finite) floating point numbers have a finite surreal representation.
+Thus all (finite) floating point numbers have a finite surreal representation (though it may be very, very long).

 I did start writing a type for dyadics, but I'm not sure what it would be useful for, so it didn't get far (I realise the irony here -- the